-Based on the latest available PACRA ratings review conducted, the Company achieved a rating of A2 for Short Term and A- for Long Term.
+Based on the latest available PACRA ratings review conducted as of current year, Island Textile Mills achieved a rating of A2 for Short Term and BBB+ for Long Term.

 AUDITORS

 The present auditors M/s Deloitte Yousuf Adil, Chartered Accountants retire and offer themselves for re-appointment.
 They have confirmed achieving satisfactory QCR rating from Institute of Chartered Accountants of Pakistan (ICAP) and compliance with the Guidelines on the Code of Ethics of International Federation of Accountants (IFAC) as adopted by ICAP.
 The Board of Directors has recommended their re-appointment as auditors of the company for the year ending June 30, 2021, at a fee to be mutually agreed.